 Part 4: When is it okay to gate content? 🚪

 You have no idea how much I’d like to say “never”.
 However, as we’ve established, that’s not the whole truth.
 Not yet, anyway.

-Next up, I’ll walk you through 6 scenarios, where gating content may still be somewhat excusable in 2018.
+Next up, I’ll walk you through 6 scenarios, where gating content may still be somewhat excusable.

 When you’re trying to determine whether or not to gate a piece of content, start by looking at the business.
 More specifically, your average deal size and the sales model.